miguelmarcondesf/activerecord-tenanted/GUIDE.md

 end
 ```

-In this configuration, the `TenantSelector` middleware will automatically use the subdomain of a request to wrap request handling in a `with_tenant` block.
-A request to `tenant-one.example.com` will resolve a tenant `"tenant-one"`, and all code that runs in the application as part of request handling will automatically be in this context:
+And in this configuration, the `TenantSelector` middleware will automatically set the tenant context base on the request subdomain.
+A request to `tenant-one.example.com` will resolve to tenant ID `"tenant-one"`, and all code that runs in the application as part of request handling will automatically be in this context:

 ``` ruby
 class BooksController < ApplicationController